-According the American College of Sports Medicine, exercises that target and recruit all the largest muscle groups, such as squats, lunges, pushups, squat thrusts, burpees, inverted rows, pull ups, jumping rope and planks are the best.
+According to the American College of Sports Medicine, exercises that target and recruit all the largest muscle groups, such as squats, lunges, pushups, squat thrusts, burpees, inverted rows, pull-ups, jumping rope and planks are the best.

 These exercises work your legs, hips, thighs glutes (butt), chest, shoulders, arms and core.

 And when you perform these exercises in a circuit format with little to no rest in between, at a volume of around 8-12 repetitions for 3 sets, it’s shown to build lean muscle mass, burn major calories and elevate your resting metabolic rate up to 48 hours post-workout.

 This way of working out is a great way to lose weight, slim down and firm your muscles while striping away fat off your body.

 To get started on weight loss resistance training, give this 20 minute circuit bodyweight workout.